duniter/duniter/readme.md

 # uCoin [![Build Status](https://api.travis-ci.org/c-geek/ucoin.png)](https://api.travis-ci.org/c-geek/ucoin.png)

-uCoin is a free server-side software which allows to create new P2P crypto-currencies based on individuals and implementing Universal Dividend.
+uCoin is a free server-side software allowing to create new P2P crypto-currencies based on individuals and Universal Dividend.

 It is mainly inspired from [OpenUDC project](https://github.com/Open-UDC/open-udc) for that purpose, but differs defining its own open currency protocol called UCP (UCoin Protocol).